stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ---------------

 This section describes the Dynamo0.3-API-specific transformations.
-In all cases, excepting **Dynamo0p3RedundantComputationTrans** and **Dynamo0p3AsyncHaloExchangeTrans**, these transformations are specialisations of generic transformations described in the :ref:`transformations` section.
+In cases, excepting **Dynamo0p3RedundantComputationTrans**, **Dynamo0p3AsyncHaloExchangeTrans** and **Dynamo0p3KernelConstTrans**,
+these transformations are specialisations of generic transformations described in the :ref:`transformations` section.
 The difference between these transformations and the generic ones is that these perform Dynamo0.3-API-specific checks to make sure the transformations are valid.
 In practice these transformations perform the required checks then call the generic ones internally.

 The use of the Dynamo0.3-API-specific transformations is exactly the same as the equivalent generic ones in all cases excepting **DynamoLoopFuseTrans**.
 In this case an additional optional argument **same_space** can be set after creating an instance of the transformation.
 The reason for this is to allow loop fusion when one or more of the iteration spaces is determined by a function space that is unknown by PSyclone at compile time.
 This is the case when the ``ANY_SPACE_n`` function space is specified in the Kernel metadata.
 Setting ``ftrans.same_space = True`` allows the user to specify that the spaces are the same.
 This option should therefore be used with caution.
 PSyclone will raise an error if **same_space** is used when at least one of the function spaces is not ``ANY_SPACE_n``.
 As a general rule PSyclone will not allow loop  fusion if it does not know the spaces are the same.
 The exception are loops over discontinuous spaces (see :ref:`dynamo0.3-function-space` for list of discontinuous function spaces) for which loop fusion is allowed (unless the loop bounds become different due to a prior transformation).